 • Tripod compatible;

-• IPX-7 rated reliable water-proof (up to 1 meter of water immersion) and fog-proof.
+• IPX-7 is rated reliable water-proof (up to 1 meter of water immersion) and fog-proof.

 Cons: